-This policy applies to all official Miami-Dade County websites and describe what information we collect, how we use that information and your options regarding information collections.
+This policy applies to all official Miami-Dade County websites, and describes what information we collect, how we use that information and your options regarding information collections.

 When you visit County web sites, we may collect some information from you.
 This information does not identify you personally and may include: